 - Waiting while the NRMP calculates results and releases them on Match Day

 The Match Application Process

-The MATCH application process starts on September 15 annually.
-Fourth-year medical school students submit applications to residency programs through the Electronic Residency Application Service® (ERAS ®).
+The MATCH application process starts in September annually.
+Fourth-year medical school students submit applications to residency programs through the Electronic Residency Application Service® (ERAS®).
 Submission packages include:

 - Student’s personal statement and photo